COVID-19 death toll nears 100-mark; Govt says no need to panic as 30% infections linked to Tablighi centre

 Agarwal said a total of 2,902 COVID-19 cases have been reported so far in India, with an increase of 601 in last 24 hours -- the highest for such a period -- with at least 58 of them in critical condition in Kerala, Delhi and Madhya Pradesh.
 In the same time span, 12 more died taking the nationwide toll to 68, Agarwal said.
 Later, the Ministry's evening update put the total number of those having tested positive so far at 3,072 nationwide with 75 deaths.

-However, a PTI tally of figures reported by states directly showed at least 96 deaths across the country while the number of confirmed cases of infection had crossed 3,600 as on Saturday late evening.
+However, a PTI tally of figures reported by states directly showed at least 97 deaths across the country while the number of confirmed cases of infection had reached 3,619 as on Saturday late evening.
 Of them, close to 300 have been cured and discharged.
 There has been a lag in the Union Health Ministry figures, compared to the aggregate of numbers announced by different states, which officials attribute to procedural delays in assigning the cases to individual states.

 Maharashtra reported a sharp increase in the number of cases to 635 with 145 positive cases getting diagnosed on Saturday, while Rajasthan, Assam, Odisha, Andhra Pradesh, Uttar Pradesh and Gujarat also reported rise in infections since Friday night, while more deaths were reported from Gujarat, Madhya Pradesh, Rajasthan and Karnataka.
 The Public Health Department of Maharashtra government said most of the new 145 patients were tested by private laboratories over the last few days, and the results were validated by government labs on Saturday.